 For more information about the Phinney Neighborhood Association Village network, visit http://www.phinneycenter.org/village/index.html.
 To see if there’s a Village to Village network near you, visit http://www.vtvnetwork.org/.

 Stacey is an award-winning digital producer at KCTS 9.
 She combines her strong content and production skills to create compelling stories with beautiful imagery.
-During her time at KCTS 9 Stacey has produced segments for PIE (KCTS 9’s arts and culture show), and contributed to Check Please, Cooking with Nick, and a number of multimedia projects at the station.
-Before KCTS 9, she was the Senior Producer for KPTS, the public television station in Wichita Kansas, where she produced numerous award winning productions.
-Stacey has also worked as a Communications Specialist / Video Producer for the City of Wichita, assistant Media Instructor/Producer at Portland Community College, and TV news reporter for CBC in Canada.More stories by Stacey Jenkins
+During her time at KCTS 9 Stacey has produced segments for PIE (KCTS 9’s arts and culture show), and contributed to Check, Please!, Cooking With Nick Stellino, and a number of multimedia projects at the station.
+Before KCTS 9, she was the senior producer for KPTS, the public television station in Wichita, Kansas, where she produced numerous award-winning productions.
+Stacey has also worked as a communications specialist and video producer for the City of Wichita, assistant media instructor and producer at Portland Community College, and a TV news reporter for CBC in Canada.More stories by Stacey Jenkins